 Every County Auditor is required by Ohio Law to value all properties in their respective County, at fair market value, twice during a six year cycle.
 The cycle begins with a reappraisal and revaluation of all properties.
 Three years later a triennial valuation of properties (based on sales with no physical viewing of properties) is performed; then the cycle begins again with a reappraisal 3 years later.
 In Hamilton County, the last reappraisal was in 2017; followed by the 2020 triennial update; now the 2023 reappraisal; and next the 2026 triennial update.

 Each of Hamilton County's more than 350,000 parcels has been viewed.
-Data is being collected, reviewed, and corrected where necessary, and tentative values will be assigned to each parcel during the first half of 2023.
+Data is being collected, reviewed, and corrected where necessary, and tentative values are being assigned to each parcel.

 Those tentative values are reported to the Ohio Tax Commissioner for review and approval.
 Once approved, we continue our work through the second half of 2023 before submitting final values to the Ohio Tax Commissioner for approval.
 Those new values will be posted to our website in December 2023 and on your January 2024 tax bill.

-For the 2023 Reappraisal, we are obligated to establish values based on the real estate market during 2020, 2021, and 2022; and we will consider the early months of 2023.
+For the 2023 Reappraisal, we are obligated to establish values based on the recent real estate market.

 A sale of a property is the best indicator of market value.
 Additionally, market trends, new construction, sales of similar properties in the same appraisal area/neighborhood, Board of Revision decisions and data correction changes are used to set value.
 It is very important to note we cannot consider personal situations like "taxes are too high", unemployment, COVID, and other personal negatives.